ezeh2/ezeh2.github.io/README.md

 #Angular Learning Projects

-Smalls project which get increasingly more complex
+Smalls project which get increasingly more complex.
+They were devoleped using Plunker (http://plnkr.co)